JohnnyBaptista/JohnnyBaptista/README.md

 ### Hello!
 Welcome to my profile.
 My name is JP Baptista 👋

-I am a Web Developer that loves to learn new technologies, here is a little bit me:
+I am a Software Frontend Engineer that loves to learn new technologies, here is a little bit me:

 Some technologies that I'am more used to work with:
 <div style="display: flex; justify-content: center; width: 100%">